juhi7029/TestAppRepo/README.md

 TestAppRepo my first git project

 This is my commited .
-First time i have configured project in google.
+First time i have configured project in git.